More than just Licenses and Registrations

 - 3. Motor Vehicle License Examiners conduct road tests, evaluate driver performance and inspect driving schools.
 Employees in this title conduct road tests to ensure that only qualified persons are licensed to operate motor vehicles.

 - 4. Automotive Facilities and Body Repair Inspectors provide consumer protection, inspect and regulate automotive facilities, investigate improper business practices, and testify at administrative hearings.
-More specifically, Automotive Facilities Inspectors monitor services provided by automotive facilities, including inspection stations, repair shops, dealers, transporters, dismantlers, salvage pools, itinerant vehicle collectors, vehicle rebuilders, mobile car crushers, scrap processors and scrap collectors.
+More specifically, Automotive Facilities Inspectors monitor services provided by automotive facilities.
+This includes inspection stations, repair shops, dealers, transporters, dismantlers, salvage pools, itinerant vehicle collectors, vehicle rebuilders, mobile car crushers, scrap processors and scrap collectors.
 Body Repair Inspectors investigate consumer complaints involving body repair and other automotive services regulated by the New York State Vehicle and Traffic Law and the Motor Vehicle Commissioner's Rules and Regulations.

 - 5. Accountants audit DMV programs and businesses regulated by DMV utilizing innovative auditing techniques and computer technology all while safeguarding public information.
 Employees in this title conduct or supervise on-site field audits of the accounts and operations of regulated corporations and others governed by State and local laws and regulations.